MMacdonald07/Task_Manager/README.md

 npm run dev
 ```

-From here, load localhost:3000 \(default port is set to 3000\) on an API client e.g. Postman.
+From here, load localhost:3000 on an API client e.g. Postman.

 In Postman, set up an environmental variable of "authToken" and add the following code to "Tests" for the Create user request: